 Substance use disorders involving cocaine are also important to consider.
 An estimated 997,000 people over the age of 11 reported having a cocaine use disorder, or 0.4 percent of the population.
 Cocaine use of any kind is dangerous but individuals with a cocaine use disorder will benefit from cocaine rehab.

-Cocaine Use and Abuse Statistics in Pennsylvania: Learn the Facts
+Cocaine Use and Abuse Statistics: Learn the Facts

-Cocaine is a dangerous drug and there are a lot of people in Pennsylvania who abuse it recreationally.
+Cocaine is a dangerous drug, and there are a lot of people in the U.S. who abuse it recreationally.
 According to reports from the DEA office:

 - Cocaine has been identified as the third most likely drug to appear in drug-related overdose death toxicology reports.